The ONLY Targeted Therapy for Advanced Systemic Mastocytosis

 There are no contraindications for AYVAKIT.

 AYVAKIT can cause fetal harm when administered to a pregnant woman.
-Advise females of reproductive potential and pregnant women of the potential risk to a fetus.
+Advise pregnant women of the potential risk to a fetus.
 Advise females and males of reproductive potential to use an effective method of contraception during treatment with AYVAKIT and for 6 weeks after the final dose of AYVAKIT.
-Advise women not to breastfeed during treatment with AYVAKIT and for two weeks after the final dose.
-Advise females and males of reproductive potential that AYVAKIT may impair fertility.
+Advise women not to breastfeed during treatment with AYVAKIT and for 2 weeks after the final dose.

 Avoid coadministration of AYVAKIT with strong and moderate CYP3A inhibitors.
 If coadministration with a moderate CYP3A inhibitor cannot be avoided, reduce dose of AYVAKIT.
 Avoid coadministration of AYVAKIT with strong and moderate CYP3A inducers.